Random cubic planar graphs converge to the Brownian sphere

 Similarly, for any $i\in[1..3q]$, we have $\mathbb{P}(|\cq|-|M_i|<\frac1{\alpha}q-q^{2/3+\epsilon'})=O(\exp(-q^{\epsilon'}))$ (we apply the same argument to $(3q-1)$ attached networks instead of $3q$).
 By the union bound, the probability that $|\cq|-|M_i|< \frac1{\alpha}q-q^{2/3+\epsilon'}$ for some $i\in[1..3q]$ is $O(q\exp(-q^{\epsilon'}))$.
 When conditioning on $\cq$ to have size $n$, the event that $|\cq|-|M_i|<\frac1{\alpha}q-q^{2/3+\epsilon'}$ for some $i\in[1..3q]$ is the same as $|M_i|>n-\frac1{\alpha}q+q^{2/3+\epsilon'}$ for some $i\in[1..3q]$.
 Hence, when $q,n$ are related by $q=\alpha n+O(n^{2/3})$, Lemma~\ref{lem:size_core} ensures that the probability that $|M_i|>n-\frac1{\alpha}q+q^{2/3+\epsilon'}$ for some $i\in[1..3q]$ is $O(n^{2/3}q\exp(-q^{\epsilon'}))=o(1)$.
 Moreover, for $n$ large enough, this event is implied by the event that $|M_i|>n^{2/3+\epsilon}$ for some $i\in[1..3q]$. \end{proof}

-\begin{rem} For $q=\alpha n + O(n^{2/3})$, as already observed in~\cite{stufler2022uniform} the fact that $\alpha>1/2$ ensures that for $n$ large enough $\cnq$ coincides with the random connected cubic planar graph $\cn$ conditioned to have its $3$-connected core of size $q$. \dotfill \end{rem}
+\begin{remark} For $q=\alpha n + O(n^{2/3})$, as already observed in~\cite{stufler2022uniform} the fact that $\alpha>1/2$ ensures that for $n$ large enough $\cnq$ coincides with the random connected cubic planar graph $\cn$ conditioned to have its $3$-connected core of size $q$. \dotfill \end{remark}